 Cats and Onions: Final Thoughts

-Keep your cat away from onion in all forms at any cost.
+Keep your cat away from onions in all forms at any cost.
 It doesn’t matter if a portion of food only has a tiny amount of onion—it’s bad news for your feline.
 Plus, you’ll rack up a ton of vet bills that you can avoid simply by keeping them away in the first place.

 Of course, we all know that cats are sneaky and do what they wish.
 If your innocent, defenseless feline swiped a piece of onion from your plate, contact your vet for further advice.